abinezer/Trav4me/README.md

 Many of us are unaware of when public transport is safe to use and when it isn’t.
 We don't know when social distance is practiced (i.e when the population density is less) and we don't know when social distance isn’t practiced (i.e when population density is high).
 While paying for a cab or auto or using a private vehicle for a couple of days a week may be alright, it may not be a feasible daily option for everybody.
 Hence, monetary cost, duration of travel and more importantly - risk of infection come out as the 3 most important factors while choosing a mode of transport.

-As seen in the above data, public transportation has taken a major plunge in ridership and is also one of the most uncomfortable options for travel for most people.
-As a student, studying computers at college, I want to be a part of the solution to revive transportation in the city and empower people to use transport in a safe and reliable way.

 Problem Solution